opea-project/docs/getting-started/build_chatbot_blog.md

 ### Deploy by Kubernetes on AWS EC2 Instance

-Assumed you set up the Kubernetes on EC2 instance.
+Assume you have set up Kubernetes on the EC2 instance.
 Please refer to [k8s_install_kubespray](https://github.com/opea-project/docs/blob/main/guide/installation/k8s_install/k8s_install_kubespray.md) to set up Kubernetes.

 Here are the steps to deploy ChatQnA using Kubernetes: